 The door to the treatment room is locked when the laser and IPL equipment is in use but can be opened from the outside in the event of an emergency.
-Authorised operators were aware that the laser safety warning signs should only be displayed when the laser and IPL equipment is in use and removed when not in use.
+Ms Svarcova was aware that the laser safety warning signs should only be displayed when the laser and IPL equipment is in use and removed when not in use.

 The laser and IPL machine is operated using a key.
-Arrangements are in place for the safe custody of the key when not in use.
+Arrangements are in place for the safe custody of the key and keypad code when not in use.
 Protective eyewear is available for the client and operator as outlined in the local rules.